constantin-george/constantin-george.github.io/_pages/about.md

 My main research interest is in life-history theory and reproductive senescence in sea turtles, particularly the intersection between the two.
 I approach my research through a statistical framework, working to develop models to explain aging and the consequences of such.
 Sea turtles provide a fascinating study system given their longevity and complex life-history.

-I have worked on multiple projects, both governmental and non-governmental, around the world.
+I have worked in various roles on multiple projects, both governmental and non-governmental, around the world.
 These include [ARCHELON, the Sea Turtle Protection Society of Greece](https://www.archelon.gr/index_eng.php), [Reef HQ, The Great Barrier Reef Aquarium](https://www.reefhq.com.au), and the [Sea Turtle Conservancy](https://conserveturtles.org).

 <br/><img src='/images/sea_turtle_greece1.png'>